outerbounds/full-stack-ML-metaflow-tutorial/scipy-full-stack-ml/README.md

 **If you're taking this tutorial at a conference, please pull the repository 24 hours before the tutorial begins to make sure to have the most recent version!**

+**If you're at SciPy and want to access the content in your Metaflow sandbox, click [here](https://account.outerbounds.dev/account/?workspace=/home/workspace/workspaces/scipy-full-stack-ml/workspace.code-workspace).**

 # full-stack-ML-metaflow-tutorial